 "The San Diego County Taxpayers Association opposes the proposed San Diego Transaction and Use Tax due to concerns about the city's history of poor performance and continued management failures," an organization white paper read.
 "Given this history, the absence of expected accountability and transparency measures, such as a sunset clause, is particularly troubling."

--- Measure C, which, if passed, would eliminate the need for San Diego Unified School District Board of Education primary elections when two or fewer candidates are running for a position.
-The candidates would automatically move to a general election
+-- Measure C, which passed with 69.1% of the vote, will eliminate the need for San Diego Unified School District Board of Education primary elections when two or fewer candidates are running for a position.
+The candidates would automatically move to a general election; and

--- Measure D, proposed by City Attorney Mara Elliott, seeks to make the city's Ethics Commission more independent from political machinations.
-If passed, the measure would allow the commission to be eliminated by voter approval only, and would allow the commission to appoint its own executive director without City Council approval, initiate its own investigations and law enforcement referrals, have expressly defined qualifications and term limits, and is provided "sufficient resources," the ballot measure reads.
+-- Measure D, proposed by City Attorney Mara Elliott, passed with a huge 72.4% lead.
+It sought to make the city's Ethics Commission more independent from political machinations.
+The measure will allow the commission to be eliminated by voter approval only, and will allow the commission to appoint its own executive director without City Council approval, initiate its own investigations and law enforcement referrals, have expressly defined qualifications and term limits, and is provided "sufficient resources," the ballot measure reads.

 Copyright 2024, City News Service, Inc.